How long is a project cycle?

 What if the project timeframe Doesn't suit my needs?

-The Rhodes Artificial Intelligence Lab (RAIL) is a group of Rhodes Scholars interested in harnessing advanced technology for good.
-However, RAIL is not a part or affiliate of the Rhodes Trust or the Rhodes Scholarship Program, and any information, material or views published by or available via RAIL does not necessarily represent the views or values of the Rhodes Trust, the Rhodes Scholarship Program or the Rhodes Scholar community.
+The Rhodes Artificial Intelligence Lab (RAIL) is a group of Rhodes Scholars and Oxford graduate students interested in harnessing advanced technology for good.
+However, RAIL is not a part or affiliate of the Rhodes Trust or the Rhodes Scholarship Program, and any information, material or views published by or available via RAIL does not necessarily represent the views or values of the Rhodes Trust, the Rhodes Scholarship Program, or the Rhodes Scholar community.